KPro1982/UIHelper/README.md

 Close and restart workbench.
 You should have an option in plugins to createuifromlayout.

 Note.
 If you have a different folder structure you may have to make changes to scripts.
+Feel free to contact me on discord Kpro # 3271 or on Enfusion Modders Discord for help installing.